pinterest/api-quickstart/nodejs/README.md

 ## Code Conventions

-The code conventions are captured in a set of [rules](.eslintrc.cjs) for [eslint](https://eslint.org/).
+The code conventions are captured in a set of [rules](.eslintrc.cjs) for [eslint](https://eslint.org/). `make lint` runs eslint in check mode; `make lint-fix` runs eslint in autocorrect mode.
+Either way, you'll need to install yarn with something like `npm install --global yarn`.
 The configuration is the standard set of rules, with the following modifications:
   * Variables are snake_case instead of camelCase in order to facilitate the task of maintaining parity between the python and nodejs code.
   * The Jest checker emits errors when tests are disabled, per the internal Pinterest standard.
   * Semicolons are used to terminate statements.
 This convention is debatable but the primary author prefers semicolon syntax for C-like languages.